 Table \ref{T:tpr} displays the true positive and negative rates for the procedures BaCon and K-Means.
 For each method, the rates are computed under the notion that we are unable to distinguish between predictors assigned to the same cluster by that method.
 We find that, for all three levels of the association parameter $\beta^*$, the procedure BaCon provides far more accurate inferences than the K-Means~procedure.

 Figure~\ref{F:simulation2} depicts boxplots of the percentage MSE reductions for the different methods.
-As expected, the median percentage MSE reductions decrease for most of the procedures as $\beta^*$ increases.
+As expected, the median percentage MSE reductions decrease for most procedures as $\beta^*$ increases.
 The only exception is random forests, for which the MSE reductions essentially remain unchanged.
 The K-means procedure has the highest variability.
 Irrespective of $\beta^*$, the K-means procedure often has high negative percentage MSE reductions, rendering it unusable in practice.

 When the true association between the response and true predictors is the weakest (i.e., when $\beta^*=.5$), Lasso performs the best.
-On the other hand, when the association is non-negligible, BaCon is the clear winner.
+On the other hand, when the true association is non-negligible, BaCon is the clear winner.
 Table \ref{T:simulation2} displays the median number of predictors for each method.
-Being an MCMC sample average, the estimated model size for BaCon is usually a non-integer.
-We find that BaCon selects the sparsest models by far, and irrespective of $\beta^*$, the detected model size approximately matches the true model size.
+Being an MCMC sample average, the estimated model size for BaCon is typically a non-integer.
+We found that BaCon selects the sparsest models by far, and irrespective of $\beta^*$, the detected model size approximately matches the true model size.
 The other methods detected significantly overfitted models.

-In summary, we find that for most reasonable levels of predictor--response association, BaCon strikes the best balance between balances sparsity and prediction.
-It outperforms competing techniques, with the gains dramatically increasing with the degree of association.
+In summary, we find that for most reasonable levels of predictor-response association, BaCon strikes the best balance between balances sparsity and prediction.
+It outperforms competing techniques, with its gains dramatically increasing with the degree of predictor-response association.